This Fact Sheet is not relevant in your region

 There has been some discussion in the news and social media about customers cancelling their energy direct debit.
 If you can afford your monthly payment, then we suggest that you continue to pay.
 We only suggest cancelling your direct debit if it seems likely the direct debit will bounce or if taking the payment would cause you more financial difficulty, for example it would take you into an unauthorised overdraft.

 Non-payment can result in higher bills and affect your credit file.
 Your energy supplier could also look at fitting a prepayment meter or, if you have a smart meter, switching it to prepayment.
-If you really can't afford your payment and you are going to cancel your direct debit, you should use Your budget to show your energy supplier what you can afford and pay this lower amount to them instead.
+If you really can't afford your payment and you are going to cancel your direct debit, you should use Your budget to show your energy supplier what you can afford and pay the lower amount to them instead.
 You should be able to set up a standing order which allows you to control how much you pay to your supplier.
 Ask your supplier to accept this payment until the situation improves and ask that no action be taken.

 If your energy supplier isn’t helpful, call us for advice.
 Our Gas and Electric arrears fact sheet also has more information on how to deal with any arrears you may have.